kclapper/tulip/README.md

 ## Installation
 1. Clone the repository
 2. `cd` into the repository root directory
+3. Install project dependencies

+       dotnet restore

-3. Setup the development database using the setup tool
+4. Setup the development database using the setup tool

        dotnet run --project Tulip.CLI db-setup Tulip/Tulip.db

-4. Get the AI Chatbot model from Professor Fletcher, it should be named `llama-2-7b-chat.gguf`.
-Then place it in the directory `Tulip/Hubs/llama-2-7b-chat.gguf`
+5. (Optional) Log in to the admin panel and enable an AI Chat system.
+You can either enter a ChatGPT API key, or generate and upload a LLaMa 2 model (see [ai model generation documentation](Tulip/Hubs/Generating%20an%20AI%20model.md)).

 ## Development
 1. `cd` to the repository root directory